Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 The Belle Isle Casino is one of the oldest buildings on the island, but it wasn’t used for gambling.
 It’s always been a venue for gatherings and parties.
 The word “casino” originally meant a small country villa, summerhouse, or social club.

-The casino now hosts many festivals and events, but its most popular activity is as host of weddings.
-Filled with old marble and large spaces, the two-story venue can be had fairly inexpensively for a night.
+The casino now hosts many festivals and events, but its most popular activity is hosting weddings.
+Filled with old marble and large spaces, the two-story venue can be had relatively inexpensively for a night.

 Belle Isle Giant Slide

-There used to be a water slide at the beach too, but it fell into disrepair during the downtimes and was removed a few years ago.
+There used to be a water slide at the beach too, but it was removed after falling into disrepair.

 Address: Central & Inselruhe Aves, Detroit, MI 48207.